Product of Tensors and Description of Networks: Network characterization in terms of BMP

 which represents a different twisted cubic curve.

-Note that not only the left and rigth faces of the tensor both have rank $1$, in correspondence of the fact that $a$ is independent from $b$ given $c$, but also the upper and lower faces have rank $1$, since $a,c$ are now independent. \end{example}
+Note that not only both the left and right faces of the tensor have rank $1$, \emph{i.e.} $a$ is independent of $b$ given $c$, but also the upper and lower faces have rank $1$, since $a,c$ are now independent. \end{example}

 \begin{example} It is obvious that in a network without arrows all the activation tensors of the nodes are vectors, and the tensor product of these vectors defines a rank one tensor $N$ which is the total tensor of the network.